 Similarly, you can’t just post a link and hope people will click.
 Your wording needs to be sharp, concise, compelling, and accurate—like any CTA—if you want your readers to convert.

 You don’t have to be satisfied with your traffic, or your conversion rates.
-In fact, it’s almost a guarantee that your first-draft strategy isn’t going to earn you the best possible results.
+In fact, it’s almost a guarantee that your first-draft strategy isn’t going to earn you the best possible search results.
 The only way to improve your campaign is to take careful measurements of your most important metrics, make iterative changes, and then evaluate to see whether or not your changes were effective.
 Just be careful how you measure and report the differences—you never know how your biases may be affecting how you perceive the results.

 One of the best ways to do this is through ongoing A/B testing.
 The basic premise of an A/B test is to create nearly identical scenarios, with one small difference between them, to see if one scenario outperforms the other.
 For example, you might write two highly similar articles with very different CTAs to see if one CTA performs better than the other.
 You can use this information to maximize the return on your future pieces.